ZonD80/Doodstrap/README.md

 ==================================================

 * Doodstrap was made to bootstrap my projects, it is for my personal use.
-* This simple framework provides database, template, language and account management API.
+* This simple framework provides database, cache, template, language and account management API.
 * You can build your sites on this framework, for free.
 * Yes, it is very simple.